kskk02/data-science-101-cwe-materials/curriculum/02-materials/README.md

 To qualify for our courses, you'll want to dig into some basic summary statistics and introdcutory python programming fundamentals beforehand!

 #### Q & A

-> Instructor Note: Encourage the students to share any final thoughts or questions.

 ***